Changing Perspectives by Wearable Devices

 Cooperate with People by Sharing Abilities

 These devices allow the wearers to acquire one’s embodied perspective from their subjective and active experiences by modifying their bodily sensation.
-I define this embodied and subjective perspectives as HYPERSPECTIVE (hyper + perspective).
-I explore hyperspective technologies for assisting mutual understanding and cooperation among people in the fields of rehabilitation, education, and design, and would like to contribute to the establishment of an infrastructure, in which all people, with or without disabilities, can maximize/share their own abilities and support/cooperate each other.
+I define these embodied and subjective perspectives as HYPERSPECTIVE (hyper + perspective).
+I explore hyperspective technologies for assisting mutual understanding and cooperation among people in the fields of rehabilitation, education, and design, and would like to contribute to the establishment of an infrastructure, in which all people, with or without disabilities, can maximize/share their own abilities and support/cooperate with each other.